RED certification, step-by-step procedure

 Module B + C: EU type examination

-Section titled “Module B + C: EU type examination”Module B+C is mandatory when:
+Section titled “Module B + C: EU type examination”Module B+C is mandatory (module H being the only alternative) when:

-- no article 3.2 harmonised standard is applicable or fully applied, OR
+- no article 3.2 harmonised standard is applicable, applied in full or at all, OR

 Procedure: